Growth Factor

 - Types of Growth Factors:

-- Epidermal Growth Factor (EGF): Stimulates cell proliferation and differentiation, particularly in epithelial tissues.
+- Epidermal Growth Factor (EGF): Stimulates cell proliferation and wound healing.

-- Fibroblast Growth Factor (FGF): Involved in angiogenesis, wound healing, and embryonic development.
+- Fibroblast Growth Factor (FGF): Promotes angiogenesis, tissue repair, and cell differentiation.

-- Transforming Growth Factor-beta (TGF-β): Regulates cell growth, proliferation, differentiation, and apoptosis, with a role in immune regulation and fibrosis.
+- Transforming Growth Factor-beta (TGF-β): Regulates immune responses, cell differentiation, and extracellular matrix production.

 Applications